jaromilfrossard/permuco/README.md

 * Smith, S. M., & Nichols, T. E. (2009).
 Threshold-free cluster enhancement: addressing problems of smoothing, threshold dependence and localisation in cluster inference.
 Neuroimage, 44(1), 83-98.

+# Academic works using permuco

+* Bürki, A., Frossard, J., & Renaud, O. (2018).
+Accounting for stimulus and participant effects in event-related potential analyses to increase the replicability of studies.
+Journal of neuroscience methods, 309, 218-227.

+* Soler, J., Arias, B., Moya, J., Ibáñez, M. I., Ortet, G., Fañanás, L., & Fatjó-Vilas, M. (2019).
+The interaction between the ZNF804A gene and cannabis use on the risk of psychosis in a non-clinical sample.
+Progress in Neuro-Psychopharmacology and Biological Psychiatry, 89, 174-180.